 Have you suffered a serious injury on the job or developed a mental condition or occupational disease due to working conditions?
-If so, then you may have or a claim for workers' compensation benefits under Wisconsin law; however, filing a workers' comp claim does not guarantee that you will receive the full extent of benefits to which you are entitled.
+If so, then you may have a claim for workers' compensation benefits under Wisconsin law; however, filing a workers' comp claim does not guarantee that you will receive the full extent of benefits to which you are entitled.

 At The Previant Law Firm, S.C., our team of skilled workers' comp attorneys helps injured workers bring successful work injury claims and appeals.
 As Wisconsin’s oldest workers' compensation firm, we have handled cases involving every type of work accidents, occupational diseases, and work injuries.
 You can rely on us to help you!